Displays

 A display lets us see the output of our computer systems unfolding before our eyes, giving us a window to our and other worlds , often in the form of countless little colorful magic crystals that twist and give the illusion of images in front of us.

-I use an ASUS ProArt PA278QV as my primary screen, a 27 inch monitor, meaning the diagonal distance across the screen is approximately 27 inches, around 68.5 centimeters.
+An ASUS ProArt PA278QV is now my secondary screen, also a 27 inch monitor, meaning the diagonal distance across the screen is approximately 27 inches, around 68.5 centimeters.

-Its top resolution, the amount of little squares that form pictures that you can fit on the screen, is 2560×1440 pixels.
+Their top resolution, the amount of little squares that form pictures that you can fit on these screens, is 2560×1440 pixels.
 2560 is the number of pixels that fit horizontally on the screen.
 1440 is the number of pixels that fit vertically on the screen.
 In conversation, people usually describe this as “1440p”.

 I always forget what the resolution numbers are for display marketing-speak, so I’m noting them here: